NOBLES5E/cproxy/README.md

 ## How does it work?

-By utilizing linux `cgroup` `net_cls`, the implementation is very simple!
+With the help of linux `cgroup`, the implementation is very simple!
 Just read through https://github.com/NOBLES5E/cproxy/blob/master/src/main.rs :)

 ## Limitations